Dark Earth

 I spoke to her afterwards.
 ‘Dark earth’, I said, tentatively.
 ‘Is anyone still working on that?’
 She laughed.
 ‘Finished a few archaeologists off back in the 80s,’ she said.
 ‘Ended a few careers.
 No one could get anywhere with it.
 No one wants to talk about it now.’

 Confused?
 So was I. When I started reading, I discovered that essentially the great city of Londinium is now compacted down to a layer of black, organically rich, charcoal soil in some areas as much as 2m thick.
 It has seeds in it, pollen etc, but not much else.
-Of course, there are stubs of a mosaic floor here and a wall there, but where is all that stone gone?
+Of course, there are stubs of a mosaic floor here and a wall there, but where did all that stone go?

 Back in the 80s when those archaeologists were fascinated and tormented by dark earth, when some of those careers came to an end, people had all kinds of theories about how it had formed.
 It was a conundrum.
 It kept some archaeologists awake at night.
 I sympathised.